 Find out more about landlord insurance in our guide What is landlord insurance and do you need it?

-What are the risks of investing in buy to let properties?
+What are the risks of investing in buy-to-let properties?

 Even though buy to let properties can be a good investment, there are some potentially significant risks to consider if you’re thinking about becoming a landlord.

-As the costs of buying property are so high, buy to let properties should be considered a long-term investment, which means your money will be tied up for a long time.
+As the costs of buying property are high, buy to let properties should be considered a long-term investment, which means your money will be tied up for a long time.
 It would be unwise to invest in a buy to let property if you don’t expect your finances to remain stable for the foreseeable future, as you might find it difficult to sell your property quickly.

 Unlike stocks and shares, a buy to let property requires constant attention to maintain, and you’ll need to be prepared to sink a lot of time, effort and money into your property.
 Remember that it’s much easier to invest smaller amounts in stocks and shares than it is to invest them in property.
 Also unlike a stock or share, a buy to let property is “illiquid”, which means that it cannot easily be converted into cash.
 Buying and selling property is a complex, costly process within itself, much more so than selling “liquid” assets like stocks.